 7.2 Training:

-All FST Operators, including back-up Operators shall be required to attend and complete a COUNTY departmental FST training session prior to operation of the FST vehicle.
-All training shall be conducted by the current FST staff and shall include program details, customer service and roadside service safety as well as geographical areas of responsibilities.
-All FST Operators shall also be required to successfully complete a standard first aid training course, including use of AED equipment.
+All FST Operators, including back-up Operators shall be required to attend and complete a FST training session prior to operation of the FST vehicle conducted by the Program Manager at the TMC.
+Training shall include program details, customer service and roadside service safety as well as geographical areas of responsibilities.
+All FST Operators shall also be required to successfully complete a standard first aid training course, including use of AED equipment conducted by the COUNTY.

-Additionally, all FST Operators are required to attend up to eight (8) hours of additional training related to traffic incident management.
+Additionally, all FST Operators are required annually to attend up to eight (8) hours of additional training related to traffic incident management provided by the DEPARTMENT.
 Some potential topics include, but are not limited to:

 a.
 Patrol Procedures